-diarrhea, flatulence, abdominal pain, and constipation.
-Ciprofloxacin should be taken at least 2 hours before or 6 hours after sevelamer, and mycophenolate mofetil should be taken at least 2 hours before sevelamer.

-- Calcium acetate is contraindicated in patients with hypercalcemia.
+- Sevelamer carbonate and sevelamer hydrochloride are contraindicated in patients with bowel obstruction.
+Cases of dysphagia, bowel obstruction and perforation, and esophageal tablet retention have been reported in association with use of the tablet formulation of sevelamer, some requiring hospitalization and intervention.
+Inflammatory disorders may resolve upon sevelamer discontinuation.
+The sevelamer suspension formulation should be considered in patients with a history of swallowing disorders.
+Adverse effects possibly related to sevelamer included nausea, vomiting, dyspepsia, diarrhea, flatulence, abdominal pain, and constipation.
+Ciprofloxacin should be taken at least 2 hours before or 6 hours after sevelamer, and mycophenolate mofetil should be taken at least 2 hours before sevelamer. - Calcium acetate is contraindicated in patients with hypercalcemia.
 Calcium supplements should be used with caution in patients with CKD due to the increased risk of developing hypercalcemia.
 The most common adverse effects include hypercalcemia, nausea, and vomiting.
-Diarrhea has been reported with calcium acetate oral solution.
-The administration of calcium acetate may decrease the bioavailability of tetracyclines or fluoroquinolones. - Ferric citrate is contraindicated in patients with iron overload.
+Diarrhea has been reported with calcium acetate oral solution and may be more pronounced when administered with nutritional supplements containing maltitol.
+The administration of calcium acetate may decrease the bioavailability of tetracyclines, fluoroquinolones or levothyroxine (Phoslyra). - Ferric citrate is contraindicated in patients with iron overload.
 Ferric citrate should be kept out of the reach of children to lower the risk of accidental overdose of iron.
 Adverse events reported in > 5% of patients treated with ferric citrate in clinical trials included diarrhea, nausea, constipation, vomiting, discolored feces, abdominal pain, hyperkalemia, and cough.
 Doxycycline should be taken at least 1 hour before ferric citrate.
 Ciprofloxacin should be taken at least 2 hours before or after ferric citrate. - Bowel obstruction, ileus, and fecal impaction are contraindications to lanthanum carbonate therapy.
-Serious adverse events consisting of gastrointestinal obstruction, ileus, subileus, gastrointestinal perforation, and/or fecal impaction have been reported with this medication, and some of these events required surgery or hospitalization.
+Serious adverse events consisting of GI obstruction, ileus, subileus, GI perforation, and/or fecal impaction have been reported with this medication, and some of these events required surgery or hospitalization.
 Adverse events that were more commonly associated with lanthanum carbonate therapy included nausea, vomiting, and abdominal pain.
 Compounds that bind aluminum-, magnesium-, or calcium-based cationic antacids and thyroid hormone replacement therapy should be separated by at least 2 hours from lanthanum carbonate.
 Fluoroquinolones should be taken at least 1 hour before or 4 hours after lanthanum.
 Patients should be advised to chew lanthanum carbonate tablets completely and to not swallow them whole.
-Serious gastrointestinal complications have been associated with unchewed or incompletely chewed tablets. - Sucroferric oxyhydroxide does not have any contraindications.
+Serious GI complications have been associated with unchewed or incompletely chewed tablets. - Sucroferric oxyhydroxide does not have any contraindications.
 Due to the potential for drug interactions, levothyroxine should be taken at least 4 hours before sucroferric oxyhydroxide.
 Doxycycline, acetylsalicylic acid, and cephalexin must be taken at least 1 hour before sucroferric oxyhydroxide.
 Common adverse events include dark/discolored feces, nausea, and diarrhea.